Cooperative intramolecular dynamics control the chain-length-dependent glass transition in polymers: Chain structure and conformations

-The $M$-dependences of the two metrics are shown in Fig.~\ref{fig:RIS_calcs} together with $T_g(M)$; note that PPG-DME and PDMS are more flexible ($C_{\infty}=5.1; 6.3$) than PMMA, PS and PE ($C_{\infty}=8.2; 9.6; 8.3$).
-Also, the low energy state of PDMS comprises `loops' of $n_b\sim 24$ bonds \cite{birshtein1959,flory2}, which are prohibited for long chains due to steric repulsion; hence, we limit our RIS calculations for PDMS to $n_b\lesssim24$ \footnote{Interestingly, $T_g(M)$ for PDMS was previously compared to the jamming of granular bead chains, in which loops were proposed to control the packing \cite{zou2009packing}.}.
-We find that $C_n(M)$ for PMMA, PS, PE and PPG-DME behaves similar to $T_g(M)$, but $C_n(M)$ for PDMS has a maximum because of loop formation \footnote{For PDMS it has previously been suggested that $T_g(M)$ behaves similarly to $C_n(M)$ \cite{ding2004does,mirigian2015dynamical}.
+The $M$-dependences of the two metrics and $T_g(M)$ are shown in Fig.~\ref{fig:RIS_calcs}; note that PPG-DME and PDMS are more flexible ($C_{\infty}=5.1; 6.3$) than PMMA, PS and PE ($C_{\infty}=8.2; 9.6; 8.3$).
+Also, the low energy state of PDMS comprises `loops' of $n_b\sim 24$ bonds \cite{birshtein1959,floryRIS}, which are prohibited for long chains due to steric repulsion; hence, we limit our RIS calculations for PDMS to $n_b\lesssim24$ \footnote{$T_g(M)$ for PDMS was previously compared to the jamming of granular bead chains, in which loops were proposed to control the packing \cite{zou2009packing}.}.
+We find that $C_n(M)$ for PMMA, PS, PE and PPG-DME behaves similar to $T_g(M)$ \cite{ding2004does,mirigian2015dynamical}, whilst $C_n(M)$ for PDMS has a maximum because of loop formation \footnote{For PDMS it has previously been suggested that $T_g(M)$ behaves similarly to $C_n(M)$ \cite{ding2004does,mirigian2015dynamical,chee1991japs}.
 In those studies $C_n(M,T)$ was determined for a constant $T>T_g^{\infty}$, where the many \textit{gauche} states inhibit loop formation, and thus the maximum of $C_n(M,T_g(M))$ for PDMS was not apparent.}.

-All five polymers display a maximum (Fig.~\ref{fig:RIS_calcs}f) in $\Lambda^2$ near $M^{\star}$ (the maximum is less clear for the more flexible PPG-DME and PDMS), which signifies a change in shape anisotropy, either due to the excited dihedral states leading to chain folding (PMMA, PS, PE, PPG-DME) or loops in the ground state (PDMS).
-The characteristic chain configurations included in Fig.~\ref{fig:RIS_calcs} show the loop formation for PDMS, and folding due to \textit{gauche} states in the other polymers.
-Hence, the change in $T_g(M)$ at $M^{\star}$ is manifested in structural changes near $M^{\star}$ \cite{jeong2015mass}.
+All five polymers display a maximum (Fig.~\ref{fig:RIS_calcs}f) in $\Lambda^2$ near $M^{\star}$ (the maximum is less clear for the more flexible PPG-DME and PDMS; $M^{\star}$ for PE has a higher uncertainty, as discussed in Appendix~\ref{sec:RISstats}), which signifies a change in shape anisotropy, either due to the excited dihedral states leading to chain folding (PMMA, PS, PE, PPG-DME) or loops in the ground state (PDMS), as can be seen by the characteristic chain configurations shown in Fig.~\ref{fig:RIS_calcs}.
+Hence, the change in dynamical character of $T_g(M)$ at $M^{\star}$ is manifested in structural changes near $M^{\star}$ \cite{jeong2015mass}.
+Furthermore, the aspect ratio $\lambda^2$ approaches values characteristic of a Gaussian chain $\approx$11.9 \cite{kreer2001monte}, for $M\sim M^{\star\star}$, which also suggests a possible connection between $M^{\star\star}$ and equilibrium chain structure \cite{agapov2009does,Ding2004comment}.